 Recently, researchers from the University of Basel in Switzerland revisited this problem.
 Led by Drs.
 André Schmidt and Lena Palaniyappan, the team focused on the gross anatomy of the brain.
 In particular, they were interested in the folds on the surface of the brain, or the cortex.

 The development of these convoluted lumps and bumps on the cortex is known as gyrification.
 The folds are called gyri, and the troughs in-between are referred to as sulci.
 The process of gyrification is completed within the first 2 years of life and, from then on, the structures remain relatively consistent.

-Studies have found that errors in gyrification can lead to conditions such as schizophrenia.
+Studies have found that errors in gyrification can

 The researchers focused their investigation on the interaction between the gyri; they were on the hunt for any measurable impairments or changes in communication in high-risk individuals.